Acas: History

-The service's roots lie in 1896, when the Conciliation Act was passed, and the government launched a voluntary conciliation and arbitration service, which also gave free advice to employers and unions on industrial relations and personnel problems.
+The service's roots lie in 1896, when the Conciliation Act 1896 (59 & 60 Vict. c.
+30) was passed, and the government launched a voluntary conciliation and arbitration service, which also gave free advice to employers and unions on industrial relations and personnel problems.

 There was a name change in 1960, to Industrial Relations Services, and again in 1972 to Conciliation and Advisory Service.
 Up to this point in its history the service remained firmly under the government's wing.

 In 1974, the service was renamed the Conciliation and Arbitration Service and separated from government control, with an independent council to direct it.

 'Advisory' was added to its name in 1975 to reflect its full range of services, then finally in 1976 Acas was made a statutory body by the Employment Protection Act 1975.

 In 2010, there was speculation that the Conservative-Liberal Democrat coalition government's plans to reduce the number of quangos might threaten Acas, but the organisation survived the cuts.

 The Enterprise and Regulatory Reform Act 2013 contained a number of employment law changes, including the introduction from April 2014 of a new 'early conciliation' service under which all claims relating to alleged infringements of individual employment rights will come to Acas in the first instance, rather than the Tribunals Service.
 Acas will then have a short window of opportunity (up to a month) to try to help to resolve the issue before the claimant can apply to a tribunal.

 Structure

-Although Acas is largely funded by the Department for Business, Energy and Industrial Strategy, it is a non-departmental public body, governed by an independent council that is responsible for determining Acas's strategic direction, policies and priorities, and ensuring that its statutory duties are carried out effectively.
+Although Acas is largely funded by the Department for Business and Trade, it is a non-departmental public body, governed by an independent council that is responsible for determining Acas's strategic direction, policies and priorities, and ensuring that its statutory duties are carried out effectively.
 This allows Acas to be independent, impartial and confidential.

 The council consists of a chair and eleven members, some representing employers and trade unions and others independent, all appointed by the Secretary of State for Business, Energy and Industrial Strategy.
 Acas's current chair is Clare Chapman who replaced Sir Brendan Barber in 2020.

 Acas's day-to-day operations are managed by its chief executive and a management board that includes its national and regional directors.
 Acas's current chief executive, Susan Clews, was appointed in November 2018, replacing Anne Sharp, who had been in the post since 2013.
 Acas has around 800 staff, based in its London head office and 11 main regional centres across England, Scotland and Wales.
-Acas's chief conciliator is David Prince.
+Acas's chief conciliator is Marina Glasgow.